symphonists/rest_api/README.markdown

 This extension is entirely in BETA and should NOT find its way near a production environment.
 There may well be security holes or bugs which could compromise the integrity of your data.
 (For which I hold no responsibility.
 Thx.)

 ## TODO
-* add syntax for filtering using GET parameters
 * add maximum values for GET parameters to prevent malicious overloading (`limit`, `include` etc.)
-* double and triple check authentication procedure!
 * add support for other output formats namely CSV for Data Source output

 ## Installation

 1. Download the `rest_api` extension and add it to your extensions folder.
 2. Enable the extension from the System > Extensions page in Symphony.
-3. Add this rewrite rule to your .htaccess file

-		RewriteRule ^api(\/(.*\/?))?$ ./extensions/rest_api/lib/api.php?url=$1&%{QUERY_STRING}	[NC,L]

-4. Replace `/symphony/lib/toolkit/class.xmlelement.php` with the one included with this extension.
+3. Replace `/symphony/lib/toolkit/class.xmlelement.php` with the one included with this extension.
 (A temporary fix until merged into the core.)

 ## API usage